Rohit-Saswadkar/Font-Text-classification-project-using-CNN/README.md

-I divide our project into 2 as
-1] Model development -
+# Font Detection System

+This repository contains code for a Font Detection System built using Convolutional Neural Networks (CNN).
+The system is divided into two parts:

-    Built the font recognition model using CNN
+1. Model Development: This part involves building the font recognition model using CNN.

-2] Font Detection using model -
-    Built a Font detection system which will detect text and recognizes font of input image.
+2. Font Detection using Model: This part consists of building a Font detection system which detects text and recognizes the font of the input image.

-Steps to use the models
+## Steps to Use the Models

-1] Download "Font Dataset Large Model H5 file" which is the Trained model file and save itin Google drive 2] Paste that model link into "Font Detection using model" model path 3] Paste any image link into "Font Detection using model" image path 4] Run all cells
+1. Download the "Font Dataset Large Model H5 file", which is the trained model file, and save it in Google Drive.

-Output-
+2. Paste the model link into the "Font Detection using Model" notebook's model path section.

+3. Paste any image link into the "Font Detection using Model" notebook's image path section.

+4. Run all cells in the notebook.

+## Output

-The system shows thee image with text detected using regions and predicted font of each image
+The system will display the image with the detected text using regions and the predicted font of each image.

+Feel free to reach out if you have any questions or suggestions!